 Welcome to Dixon's Ark Ranch Labradoodles

 We are Scott and Margo Dixon and we want to thank you for visiting our web site.
+We are located in Boise, Idaho.
 If you have any questions please don't hesitate to contact us.
 Our contact information is at the bottom of every page.

 A bit about us and Dixon's Ark Ranch

 The Birth of Dixon’s Ark Ranch came with the purchase of our 1st Poodle, Pearl.
 She was a black standard poodle that was full of life and our family adored her.
 To give Pearl a bit of companionship we later purchased Sir Maximus of Freedom from Nebraska (born Sept.
 11th 2001).
 The dogs were a joy to be with.
 Smart, engaging, excellent temperament with younger kids.
 We couldn't have asked for more in two beautiful pets.